hovinh/knowledge-vault/content/topics/Profession.md

     - Clear about benefit of your proposal: new concept, pain point addressing, automation.
 How to prove them? (backtest, ...)
 - Working/Learning:
     - Do not be afraid to ask.
+    - Exception handling: consult the more experienced.
+    - Responsible with your career.
+    - Dare to make decision (based on data) and own your mistake.
     - Know the prerequisites of your task, be curious about all aspects of your project, even the small things..
     - Know the company end-to-end process, e.g. CR.
     - Expand your comfort zone, your boundary, including other scopes.
 This could be set back in short term, but rewarding in the long term.
 You have better problem solving skills thanks to this exposal.